alexander982/cljdbf/README.md

     $ lein uberjar

-It will crate a .jar file in target directory.
+It will crate a .jar file in the project target directory.

 ## Usage

 Before using cljdbf you need to prepare export config.
 The config is a clojure edn file.
-You can use a sample_export_config.edn as an example.
+You can use a [sample config](sample_export_config.edn) as an example.
 After that type:

-    $ java -jar dbf-0.1.0-standalone.jar export_config.edn
+    $ java -jar dbf-0.1.1-standalone.jar export_config.edn

+Where export_config.edn is a file that you had prepared.

 ## License